Vintage & Antiqued Frames

 The feel of history, but made for you.

-If you choose, we can simulate a frame that’s been well preserved, or we can gently distress to simulate common imperfections seen in antique frames like chips and nicks that could have happened when it was moved or bumped into, even the tiny holes left by worms and insects.
-We use lengths of chain, flails threaded with nuts and bolts, awls and rasps to give your frame the subtle amount of wear you specify.
+If you choose, I can simulate a frame that’s been well preserved, or I can gently distress to simulate common imperfections seen in antique frames like chips and nicks that could have happened when it was moved or bumped into, even the tiny holes left by worms and insects.
+I use lengths of chain, flails threaded with nuts and bolts, awls and rasps to give your frame the subtle amount of wear you specify.
 On the raw wood that damage isn’t pronounced, but these marks will telegraph through each layer of the finishing process.
-We then apply a concentrated stain that soaks deeper into these abrasions than the rest of the smoothly sanded surface, slightly accentuating them.
+I then apply a concentrated stain that soaks deeper into these abrasions than the rest of the smoothly sanded surface, slightly accentuating them.
 We then rub on 3 or more layers of shellac which simulates a re-finished frame that’s already lived a long life.
 The next stage is the application of an antiquing wash that simulates the patina of ages.
 As this thin wash is brushed on and scrubbed off, the grey mixture gets caught in the crevices made by distressing, as well as in the in the corners where it would be naturally harder to clean.
 This detail really gives it the warmth of and old piece with stories to tell.
 It’s then given two coats of clear wax and buffed to a dull sheen.

 Don’t forget to check out our antique Dutch black finish here.